beneslami/Kernel-Programming/README.md

 * The third item is **nlmsg_flags**.
 These flags are set in Netlink message to convey additional information to the recipient.
 It is worth mentioning that multiple flags could be set using bitwise ADN/OR operators.
 These flags also cen be found in the same header as before.

+* The third argument is **nlmsg_seq**.
+When the userspace application sends a Netlink request to kernel space, it must set a unique number to this request if the user space application sets NLM_F_ACC flag.
+When the kernel space replies back with confirmation message to user space application, it sets the same sequence number which was specified in the request message sent from the application.
+This helps the user space application to correlate which Netlink reply is for which netlink request in case the application has issued multiple netlink requests to the kernel and awaiting reply.

+* PID or Port ID.
+It is set by the Userspace application while sending netlink message to the kernel space.
+Since it should be unique to the application, therefore it's good to assign process id to that.
+Note that, this value is set to zero for Netlink messages originating from kernel space to userspace.